THE 2007 “HUMIES”

 paper (that is, author names; publication date; name of journal, conference,

-of the journal or edited book; publisher name; publisher city; page numbers, if
+applicable, of the journal or edited book; publisher name; publisher city; page

 (8) a statement either that